Hot air balloon: Basket

 Hot air balloon baskets are commonly made of woven wicker or rattan.
 These materials have proven to be sufficiently light, strong, and durable for balloon flight.
 Such baskets are usually rectangular or triangular in shape.
 They vary in size from just big enough for two people to large enough to carry thirty.
 Larger baskets often have internal partitions for structural bracing and to compartmentalize the passengers.
 Small holes may be woven into the side of the basket to act as foot holds for passengers climbing in or out.

 Baskets may also be made of aluminium, especially a collapsible aluminium frame with a fabric skin, to reduce weight or increase portability.
+In this case, the basket is commonly referred to as a gondola.
 These may be used by pilots without a ground crew or who are attempting to set altitude, duration, or distance records.
 Other specialty baskets include the fully enclosed gondolas used for around-the-world attempts and baskets that consist of little more than a seat for the pilot and perhaps one passenger.